So what is the Green Deal and how can it help you become more energy efficient?

-The Green Deal scheme has been one of the most hotly discussed topics in 2012, with many claim it will greatly improve the UK’s energy efficiency, but how will it work?
+The Green Deal scheme was one of the most hotly discussed topics of 2012, with many claiming it would greatly improve the UK’s energy efficiency.

 Green Deal latest news